ga-wdi-boston/rails-activerecord-crud/README.md

 Let's add one person then see how we can add people in bulk.

+Adding records in bulk recommends a transaction to wrap the call to `create!`.
+We'll set this up as a rake task to make it easier execute.

 ### Code along

 Together let's do the same for cities.